Advocate for child rights

 Driven to help children

-Akane’s passion for child rights led her to Victoria.
+Akane’s passion for child rights led her to Victoria University of Wellington.

 “I thought Development Studies would be useful for learning about countries where children don’t have the best situations.
 And Victoria is the only university in New Zealand that offers development studies at an undergraduate level.”